Skip to content

 A quote by Tripadvisor review May 2022

 The statues were removed from the garden on the sale of the house to the National Trust in 1984 and relocated to the gardens of other family members.
-In time, kindly donated by the Terry family to their original home after nearly 40 years.
-After a programme of conservation, they are slowly getting returned to the garden.
-Thanks to archive imagery and this sketch from Betty Terry as a child, the team are able to place the pieces with relative confidence.
+After nearly 40 years, the Terry family have kindly donated them and they're retuning to their original home.
+First up, a programme of conservation, and then they are slowly getting returned to the garden with help from the National Trust's stonemason team.
+Thanks to archive imagery and a sketch from Betty Terry as a child, the team are able to place the pieces with relative confidence.

 Look out for wildlife